MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/model/slices/README.md

 });
 ```
 ## Conclusion
 The `articlesPageSlice` provides a comprehensive solution for managing the state of articles on a page in a Redux-based application.
 By using `createEntityAdapter`, it ensures efficient handling of article data with built-in CRUD operations.
 The slice supports various features such as view preferences, pagination, sorting, and search, and integrates with asynchronous actions for fetching articles.
 State changes and preferences are persisted to localStorage, enhancing the user experience by retaining settings across sessions.
-This slice offers a scalable and maintainable approach to managing complex article-related state.
+Additionally, the `scrollStopArticleIndex` property is included to manage the position of the last article viewed by the user, allowing for seamless continuation from where they left off in the event of a page reload or when navigating away and returning to the articles page.
+This feature enhances user experience by preventing the need to manually find the last-read article.
+Overall, this slice offers a scalable and maintainable approach to managing complex article-related state while ensuring a user-friendly interface.